goauthentik/authentik/website/docs/flow/index.md

 Upon flow execution, a plan containing all stages is generated.
 This means that all attached policies are evaluated upon execution.
 This behaviour can be altered by enabling the **Evaluate when stage is run** option on the binding.

-To determine which flow is linked, authentik searches all flows with the required designation and chooses the first instance the current user has access to.
-Administrators can specify which flow is used; in the Admin interface edit the instance's [**Brand**](../core/brands.md) and specify which flow under the **Default flows** setting.
+The determine which flow should be used, authentik will first check which default authentication flow is configured in the active [**Brand**](../core/brands.md).
+If no default is configured there, the policies in all flows with the matching designation are checked, and the first flow with matching policies sorted by `slug` will be used.

 ## Permissions